coviu/coviu-video-calls/readme.txt

 = Does it work on mobile devices? =

 On mobile devices, Coviu works in the same browsers as on the desktop.
 Coviu will also offer Android and iOS applications in which the video calls can be held.
 Contact support@coviu.com for more information.

-= What is a subscription? =

-Here are a couple of terms that we use and what they mean.

-* Session - A web (video, audio, data) call on Coviu through either a browser, native app, or mobile.
-Currently sessions may have up to 5 participants.
-* Subscription - A user who has arranged to have access to the system for the purposes of hosting sessions.
-* Session Owner - The user of a subscription who is hosting a session and who controls access to the session.
-* Session Guest - A user (person not subscribed) who has been granted access to a session by the session owner.

 = What shortcodes are available? =